 Naveen Mathur Associate Director, Commodities, Angel Broking Yes, but...

-markets.
+Portfolio management services should be allowed only for those commodities whose prices are driven solely by the international markets.
 This will help avert the risk of prices being driven by large market players.
 In India, the prices of globally traded commodities, such as bullion, base metals and energy, mirror the international market prices and are not driven by the Indian demand-supply fundamentals.
 Hence, PMS in these commodities will not be risky.
 However, the reverse may happen in the case of commodities that derive their prices from domestic fundamentals.
 For instance, PMS in agricultural commodities may cause an upheaval.
 Inflation in agricultural commodities is a sensitive issue and, hence, the related segments involve massive government intervention.
 The fear of PMS funds driving the prices of essential commodities will increase such interference, which will significantly diminish the pragmatism of PMS in the segment.

 Overall, PMS in commodities will help investors in the Indian market to diversify their portfolios judiciously and make the best of commodity investment.
 Commodities offer excellent returns, especially in times of high inflation and market uncertainty.
 As a result, they help the investors mitigate the impact of negative real returns or losses from other asset classes in their portfolios.
 The Indian investor is finally becoming mature as he has started regarding commodities as a potential investment option.
-The introduction of smaller contract sizes has
+The introduction of smaller contract sizes has helped even the small, savvy investors to benefit from trading in commodities.
+Convincing investors has not been difficult as they realise that diversification is the need of the hour.

 If PMS in commodities is started, it is likely to be targeted towards investors who have not yet ventured in this segment and regard the futures market as a new concept.
 Small investors will surely benefit as they won't be involved in the day-to-day monitoring of the portfolio.
 Since it is difficult for them to read and research the complex commodities market, they can benefit from the expertise of an experienced manager handling their portfolio.
 The service will ensure that they derive the benefits of investing in commodities without the hassle of understanding the nitty-gritty of trading.
 There is also a likelihood of the PMS reducing volatility in the commodity market.